maxhha/iu6-mag-os-2023/README.md

 Usage: emmet.exe [OPTION...] [-p PORT] [-w SECONDS] Worker of the colony

+  -a, --arms=THREADS         How many threads emmet can handle simultaneously
+                             (default: 6)
   -p, --port=PORT            Port to listen for the queen (default: 12345) -w, --wait=SECONDS         How long should wait for the queen (default: 30) -?, --help                 Give this help list